TickTeam/guide-tt/ios_app/9how_to_add_tags_to_a_task.md

 ### How to add “Tags” to a task?
+To tag a to-do, simply add a hashtag to a keyword.
+You can attach at most 5 tags to each task.

+You can check all of your tasks labeled by tags in “Tags” list.
 The “Tags” list is hidden by default.
-So, you should first show it by editing Smart lists (Turn to 3.3.1 for details).
-Then, you can start creating tasks by adding the “#” symbol in front of any word or phrase.

-You can attach at most 5 tags to each task.
-When clicking on the “Tags”, you will be directed to the list, where all tasks labeled by this tag will be displayed.
+To enable it, please turn to 3.3.1 for more details.